Does omicron cause loss of smell or taste? - NewsBreak

 Of the 43 first omicron cases identified in the U.S. in early December, the Centers for Disease Control and Prevention found only three people reported losing taste or smell.

 So while loss of taste or smell is still possible with the omicron variant, it’s less common than prior variants.
-With the original variant of COVID-19, about 48% of infected people were reporting loss of taste or smell , a review of 27 medical studies found.Beware of these 5 early omicron symptoms, study says
+With the original variant of COVID-19, about 48% of infected people were reporting loss of taste or smell , a review of 27 medical studies found.Read more News That Matters

 The most common omicron symptoms, British researchers found in December , were runny nose, headache, fatigue, sneezing and sore throat.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.